26TH ANNUAL BLUEGRASS MUSIC FESTIVAL

-There is a great atmosphere at the Bluegrass Music Festival!
-We walk past a table with an assortment of Stetsons and musical instruments.
+There is a a real buzz about the place and a great atmosphere at the Bluegrass Music Festival!
+Perfect photo opportunity as we spy a table with an assortment of Stetsons and musical instruments.
 The table is sat next to, what can only be described as, an old style pop-up photo booth.
 Lily-Belle takes hold of a Stetson and banjo and makes her way to the booth, click, click, photos. #bluegrassomagh

 A KNEE-CLAPPING-TOE-TAPPING SHINDIG

 On the main stage where there’s a quartet in full swing, The Clew Bay Critters from Westport in County Mayo.
 Great sound from an assortment of string instruments.